ai-proxy-multi

 Reload the gateway for configuration changes to take effect.

-Next, create a route with the ai-proxy-multi plugin and send a request.
-For instance, if the request is forwarded to OpenAI and you receive the following response:
+Next, create a route with the ai-proxy-multi plugin following the previous examples and send a request.
+For instance, if you send a request like this:

 {